cllaw18/Light-jQuery-Auto-Suggestion/README.md

 # Light-jQuery-Auto-Suggestion
-Light jQuery Auto Suggestion is a light jquery plugin which supporting Internet Explorer7 and the midified size is only 1.43kb (minfied).
+Light jQuery Auto Suggestion is a light and basic jquery autocomplete plugin which supporting Internet Explorer7 and the midified size is 1.65kb only (minfied).

 ===
 ##Supported Browser